deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

     ]
 }
 ```
-Contact system administrator for each value.
+To obtain the correct values, contact your system administrator.

 Key | Description of Value
 ----- | -----
-tenant id | tenant id
+tenant id | Your tenant ID
-api | URL that ends with / to call REST API of IoT for Automotive
+api | A URL to call the REST API for IoT for Automotive, which must end with a forward slash character (/)
-username | User name to access vehicle data hub and the other IoT for Automotive endpoint
+username | User name for accessing the Vehicle Data Hub (VDH) and other IoT for Automotive endpoints
-password | Password to access vehicle data hub and the other IoT for Automotive endpoint
+password | Password for accessing the VDH and other IoT for Automotive endpoints
-maximo/api | URL that ends with / to call Asset API of IoT for Automotive
+maximo/api | A URL to call the IoT for Automotive Asset API, which must end with a forward slash character (/)
-maximo/username | User name to access Asset API
+maximo/username | User name for accessing the Asset API
-maximo/password | Password to access Asset API
+maximo/password | Password for accessing the Asset API

-### (Optional) A secure way to connect to the IoT for Automotive service
+### (Optional) Securing the connection to the IBM IoT for Automotive service
 The IBM Secure Gateway service provides secure connectivity and establishes a tunnel between your Bluemix organization and the remote location that you want to connect to.
-Consult with a system administrator of IoT for Automotive beforehand to use the Secure Gateway service.
-See [Secure Gateway](https://console.ng.bluemix.net/catalog/services/secure-gateway/) for more details.
+Before you use the Secure Gateway service, contact your IBM IoT for Automotive system administrator.
+For more information, see [Secure Gateway](https://console.ng.bluemix.net/catalog/services/secure-gateway/).

 #### Setting up a Secure Gateway service